2 students injured in school shooting in St. Louis, suspect in custody police say - KTVZ

 By Amanda Watts and Caroll Alvarado, CNN

-The post says the “shooter was quickly stopped by police inside CVPA.”
+The “shooter was quickly stopped by police inside CVPA,” the post said.

-The district is reporting that two student were injured and have been taken to the hospital.

-A tweet from the St. Louis Police Metropolitan Police Department said, “Our department responded to an active shooting incident this morning at Central VP School.
-A suspect was taken into custody.”
+The St. Louis Police Metropolitan Police Department reporting the active shooter on Twitter, and about 45 minutes later, tweeted, “At this time, the scene is secure and there is no active threat.”

-The high school is a magnet school about six miles southwest of the city’s downtown.
+The high school is a magnet school about 6 miles southwest of downtown.

-Students are being evacuated from the campus and going “to safe and secure sites,” the district went on to say.
+Students were being evacuated from campus “to safe and secure sites,” the district said.
+People are being asked to avoid the area, and parents have been informed they can pick up their children at Gateway Stem High School, about a mile and a half north of CVPA.

-Word of the shooting comes on the same day Michigan teen Ethan Crumbley pleaded guilty Monday to murder charges, for a Michigan school shooting last year in which four people were killed and seven others injured.
-And on November 1, Nikolas Cruz will be sentenced for the shooting at Florida’s Marjory Stoneman Douglas High School in February 2018, where 17 people died.
+Word of the shooting comes on the same day Michigan teen Ethan Crumbley pleaded guilty to murder charges in a Michigan school shooting last year that left four people dead and seven injured.
+On November 1, Nikolas Cruz will be sentenced for the February 2018 shooting at Florida’s Marjory Stoneman Douglas High School, where 17 people died.

-As the shooting in St. Louis was unfolding, a prosecutor in Michigan addressed the nation’s gun violence scourge in the wake of a Monday’s hearing at which Crumbley entered his plea.
+As the shooting in St. Louis was unfolding, a Michigan prosecutor addressed the nation’s gun violence in the wake of Crumbley’s guilty plea.

 The-CNN-Wire